 Here is an example of a complete Placekey:

-The What Part consists of two unique character sequences.
+The What Part consists of a unique character sequence.

 The Where Part, on the other hand, is made up of three unique character sequences, built upon Uber’s open source H3 grid system.
 This information in the Where Part is based on the center point of that place.
 In other words, we take the exact latitude and longitude of a specific place and then use a conversion function to determine which hexagon in the physical world contains the centroid of that place.
 The hexagon is currently fixed at H3’s Resolution 10 (about 15,000 square meters).
 The Where Part of the Placekey is, therefore, the full encoding of that hexagon.